 Endure: Mind, Body and the Curiously Elastic Limits of Human Performance

 How high or far or fast can humans go?
-And what about individual potential: what defines a person’s limits?
-From running a two-hour marathon to summiting Mount Everest, we’re fascinated by the extremes of human endurance, constantly testing both our physical and psychological limits.
+And what about individual potential.
+Consequently, what defines a person’s limits?
+Furthermore, from running a two-hour marathon to summiting Mount Everest.
+Markedly.
+In essence, we’re fascinated by the extremes of human endurance.
+Henceforth, testing both our physical and psychological limits.

-An elite distance runner himself, Hutchinson takes us to the forefront of the new sports psychology – brain electrode jolts, computer-based training, subliminal messaging – and presents startling new discoveries enhancing the performance of athletes today, showing us how anyone can utilize these tactics to bolster their own performance – and get the most out of their bodies.
+An elite distance runner himself, Hutchinson takes us to the forefront of the new sports psychology.
+Significantly, brain electrode jolts, computer-based training and subliminal messaging.
+Ultimately, presenting startling new discoveries that enhance the performance of athletes today.
+Additionally, showing us how anyone can utilize these tactics to bolster their own performance.
+In order, to get the most out of their bodies.

 Follow, Alex Hutchinson on Twitter for more insights:

 Another interesting book focused on human performance and self-control